Basic Techniques

 Beaker

-Beakers can be used for the transfer of liquids, mixture of liquids, or for reactions – however, beakers are not accurate and should not be used for measurements.
+Beakers can be used for the transfer of liquids, a mixture of liquids, or reactions.
+However, beakers are not accurate and should not be used for measurements.

 Graduated cylinder

-A graduated cylinder can be used for the transfer of liquids or for general measurements (with accuracy varying based on the extent of volume indications present – e.g., to the nearest mL).
-They are not the most accurate method of transferring liquids – a pipette or buret is better suited for transfer of liquids when very high accuracy is needed.
-A graduated cylinder (along with any other form of volumetric container holding a liquid) should always be read from the bottom of the meniscus (see Data Analysis for additional details).
+Graduated cylinders can be used for the transfer of liquids or for general measurements (with accuracy varying based on the extent of volume indications present – e.g., to the nearest mL).
+They are not the most accurate method of measuring liquids.

 Erlenmeyer flask

-Like a beaker, an Erlenmeyer flask can be used for the transfer of liquids, mixture of liquids, or for reactions – but is not accurate and should not be used for measurements.
-Since an Erlenmeyer flask has a narrower neck than a beaker, it helps prevent splashing outside of the container (this is particularly useful during titrations, where a liquid is being dropped into a solution).
+Like beakers, Erlenmeyer flasks can be used for the transfer of liquids, a mixture of liquids, or for reactions, but are not accurate and should not be used for measurements.
+Since an Erlenmeyer flask has a narrower neck than a beaker, it helps prevent splashing outside of the container.
+This is particularly useful during titrations, where a liquid is being dropped into a solution.

 Volumetric flask